wallarm/product-documentation/docs/2.18/user-guides/triggers/triggers.md

 * Receive alerts on major events via the tools you use for your day-to-day workflow, for example via corporate messengers or incident management systems.
 * Block IP addresses from which a certain number of requests or attack vectors were sent.
-* Identify brute‑force and dirbust attacks by the number of requests sent to the application addresses.
+* Identify brute‑force and forced browsing attacks by the number of requests sent to the application addresses.

 You can configure all the trigger components: